GTK-teaching/RNA-seq/_episodes/01-Introduction.md

 account for inherent variability as a result of Kallisto's transcript quantification.
 Sleuth is still in development.

+As described above, Kallisto enables leveraging of technical replicates using bootstraps.

 It is important to note that Sleuth is an R package, designed to make use of its graphical capabilities.
 At the end of this topic, we will introduce you to the graphical options available.